mnot/redbot/redbot/message/headers/README.md

 ### Writing Tests

-You can test your _parse_ function by subclassing `redbot.message_check.headers.HeaderTest`; it expects the following class
+You can test your _parse_ function by subclassing `redbot.message.headers.HeaderTest`; it expects the following class
 properties:

  * `name` - the header field-name